ese5160/final-project-a07g-a14g-t29-straw-hats/A07G_README.md

 size- 512 bytesfor both.

-Being stored in latestRx and latestTx variable. usart_read_buffer_job(&usart_instance, (uint8_t *)&latestRx, 1); // Kicks off constant reading of characters
+Being stored in latestRx and latestTx variable.

+usart_read_buffer_job(&usart_instance, (uint8_t *)&latestRx, 1); // Kicks off constant reading of characters

 **4. Where are the interrupts for UART character received and UART character sent defined?**

-* They are defined in SerialConsole.c
-usart_read_callback(): Triggered when a character is received.

-usart_write_callback(): Triggered when a character is transmitted.